JohnnyM09-M/Windows-Server-Active-Directory-Installation/README.md

 <img src="https://i.imgur.com/w91rO9I.png" height="60%" width="60%" alt="OS Installation 3">

  11. Press Ctrl+Alt+Del to unlock the OS.
-In Proxmox,
+In Proxmox, you will have to go through a separate tab to press Ctrl+Alt+Del as shown in the picture below.
  12. Sign in and Server Manager should automatically open.
 If it doesn't, open the start menu and search for Server Manager.
 Click the first app that appears.

 <img src="https://i.imgur.com/8wlMQcL.png" height="60%" width="60%" alt="OS Installation 3">